 Designed as a memorial to Diana Princess of Wales, the fountain was opened in 2004.
-It was designed by Kathryn Gustafson to be a place of tranquility.
+It was designed by Kathryn Gustafson/Gustafson Porter to be a place of tranquility.
 It is a loop of finely sculptured granite.
 Water enters at the highest point and flows in two directions, meeting at the lowest point, from which it is recycled.
 The arrangement is capable of many symbolic interpretations: the circle of life; two people joining, parting and coming together as they leave the world; the meaninglessness of endeavour; a moebius strip; life and death.
 In the opening year (2004) there was an initial problem with children slipping on the wet granite, solved by bringing in secutiry guards to stop them, and with the grass being trampled to mud by the unanticipated crowds.
 From the lakeside walk, the memorial fountain looks like a low concrete retaining wall protruding above the grass.
 When standing beside the water channel it can be seen for what it is: an extremely high quality piece of water sculpture.

 about 6 years by Adam Hodge 3 / 5As is commented at the end of the Editorial this is 'an extremely high quality piece of water sculpture'.
 I have always found it intriguing once you walk along the water way.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.